Last Updated on 9 July 2026 by Ariana Svenson

 The Araluen Tulip Festival 2026 Location and Dates

-Are you wondering what the best time to visit Araluen Botanic Park is?
-The answer is – during the Tulip Festival in Perth!
 You may also see the festival being referred to as ‘Yates Springtime Tulip Festival’ due to Yates being the main sponsor.

 Araluen Tulip Festival Perth Location